taverntesting/tavern/docs/source/basics.md

 - `status_code` - an integer corresponding to the status code that we expect, or a list of status codes if you are expecting one of a few status codes.
   Defaults to `200` if not defined.
-- `body` - Assuming the response is json, check the body against the values given.
+- `json` - Assuming the response is json, check the body against the values given.
 Expects a mapping (possibly nested) key: value pairs/lists.
 This can also use an external check function, described further down.
 - `headers` - a mapping of key: value pairs that will be checked against the headers.
 - `redirect_query_params` - Checks the query parameters of a redirect url passed